tin6150/epiinfo/README.md

 # epiinfo
-random assortment of script for epidemiology informatics data analysis
+random assortment of script for bioinformatics data analysis under the lens of epidemiology.
+(it is not intended for collection of epidemiology info).